slatedocs/slate/source/index.html.md

 This endpoint creates a `phonecall` task.
 In this task, one of our workers will call the specified phone number and follow the instructions.
 Potential use cases could be making reservations or appointments, confirming reservations, asking for contact numbers or emails, etc.

-This task involves a plaintext `instruction` about how to transcribe the attachment, a `phone_number` for the phone number to call, and an `entity_name` which describes the phone number.
+The required parameters are a plaintext `instruction` about how to transcribe the attachment, a `phone_number` for the phone number to call, and an `entity_name` which describes the phone number.

-The optional fields are `attachment_type` and `attachment` for an optional attachment, a plaintext string `script` for an optional script for the worker to follow, and `fields` for optional fields you'd like to be written down and returned to you.
+The optional parameters are `attachment_type` and `attachment` for an optional attachment, a plaintext string `script` for an optional script for the worker to follow, `fields`, and `choices`.

-The optional `field` parameter is a dictionary where the keys are the keys you'd like the results to be returned under, and values are the descriptions you'd like to show the human worker.
+There are two potential ways to record more information from the phonecall - the `field` and `choices` parameters. `choices` is an array of strings from which the worker to choose, and `fields` is useful for free-text response.

 If successful, Scale will immediately return the generated task object, of which you should at least store the `task_id`.